 Cultural Resources

-Yale Center for British Art, Beinecke Rare Book Library, Peabody Museum, and extensive performance venues.
+The Yale Center for British Art, the Beinecke Rare Book & Manuscript Library, the Peabody Museum, and extensive performance venues.

 Institutional Strengths

-New York City location provides unmatched internship and networking opportunities.
-Columbia's core curriculum ensures broad intellectual foundation.
+A New York City location with unmatched internship and networking access, anchored by a Core Curriculum that guarantees a broad intellectual foundation.

 Premier Programs